MazeedahOloko/IMDB-/README.md

 INTRODUCTION
 # ![image](https://github.com/MazeedahOloko/IMDB-/assets/128734036/15b286ec-7377-4288-8d92-d39709fe29af)
 The Internet Movie Database (IMDb) is the largest, most comprehensive movie database on the web.
 It offers an extensive database of movie, TV show, and cast information.
 The site was officially launched in 1990 and is now owned by Amazon.com.
 IMDb is an extremely detailed and rich source of film data that features top movies, news, reviews, movie trailers, showtimes, DVD movie reviews, celebrity profiles, and more.
 If you’ve ever researched a movie or actor, you’ve probably landed on IMDb.
 The primary objective of this project was to analyze the data in order to gain insights into IMDB (Internet Movie Database) and provide suggestions for potential improvements, aiming for the growth and expansion of the platform.
 Through the analysis, we sought to uncover valuable information and propose actionable recommendations to enhance the overall performance and user experience of IMDB.
-# PROBLEM STATEMENT
+PROBLEM STATEMENT
 The IMDB dataset is a collection of 250movies in the IMDB database ranging between several years.
-It contains a wide range of information about movie name, year,rating,genre	certificate,	run_time,	tagline	budget,	box_office,	casts,directors, and writers of each movie.
+It contains a wide range of information about movie name, year,rating,genre,certificate,run_time,tagline,budget,box_office,casts,directors and writers of each movie.
 The dataset is designed to help analysts and researchers better understand the IMDB database and also make suggestion for improvement.
 Data pervades every aspect of our lives, yet in its raw form, it is often inadequate for deriving valuable insights that effectively address business challenges.
 Therefore, when data is collected, it is crucial to undergo the process of data cleaning.
 By ensuring data cleanliness, productivity is enhanced, and the decision-making process benefits from the availability of high-quality information.
 In this project, I undertook a Data Cleaning Project using SQL to further develop my data manipulation skills.
 In this project, my objective is to assist IBDM in gaining deeper insights into their database platform and maximizing growth opportunities.
 I will accomplish this by addressing the following business questions and providing comprehensive answers and recommendations:
 1. TO KNOW WHICH YEAR MOVIES WAS RELEASED